 Baby changing facilities are available in the Accessible Toilet as well as the Ladies toilet.

 The second hand book stall run by Action for Medical Research always try and have a selection of children’s books.

-There is a playgroup run by Cherry Wood Kids on Fridays when the Walks are not open.
+There is a playgroup run by Cherry Wood Adventures on Tuesdays and Fridays (except during the period when the Walks are open).